After 11 hours of research evaluating 45 products, we picked Family Care Clotrimazole Anti Fungal Cream as our top choice.

 The soap is designed to be used for more than just athlete's foot—it can treat jock itch, toenail fungus, dry and chapped skin, ringworm, bad armpit odor, bacterial skin infections, and acne infections.
 It's made without parabens, petroleum products, silicone, and any artificial dyes or chemicals.
-It not be as fast-acting as a medicated cream, but it gets the job done naturally.
+It is not as fast-acting as a medicated cream, but it gets the job done naturally.

 Be warned: it's thinner than your average cream, so you will end up applying more every time.
 This means you'll go through the bottle of antibacterial soap quicker than other products.

-Price: At $15, this is a very well-priced product.
+At around $15, this is a very well-priced product.
 You get 9 fluid ounces per bottle, and it should last you for weeks of daily use.
 It can be used as an antibacterial soap/hand sanitizer or to treat your athlete's foot infection.
 So overall, this is an effective, versatile product.

 Homeopathic, contains essential oils, no artificial or chemical ingredients, great for your skin health, soothes infected and cracked skin, no greasy residue left behind, and suitable for use anywhere.

 Some risk of allergic reactions, and it's a bit pricey.